 Quota system and Reservation system in India seems to be an evergreen hot debate topic and everyone seems to have a point of view on it.
 Some consider this an abomination,some a blessing ,and some a necessary evil.

-But before we discuss the concept of reservation, we need to step back and take a look at what exactly is the problem we are trying to solve? .
+But before we discuss the concept of the reservation system in India, we need to step back and take a look at what exactly is the problem we are trying to solve?

 SC ST are the dalits, adivasis or Shudras who had suffered immensely under the caste based system of India.
 A lot can be written on it , but that won’t be necessary for this blog post as I am sure all the readers are aware of this.

 Now the problem with many urban dwelling Indians is that they believe that caste based system does not exist anymore and the discrimination is more or less finished.
 This cannot be farther from truth.